Gael346/Gael346/README.md

 - Web : html , css , javascript and boostrap
 - SQL --> little databases
 - I work with Viusal Studio Code
-- My English isn't perfect, but I can work in it.

 ## Collaborations
 I'm open to any collaboration